BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 21 Token move out
 ### 21.1 Create transaction for asset move out
+- Introduction
+    - Experimental interface, currently not recommended for use
+    - Move main equity of a certain chain under the framwork of bioforest chain out of this chain, the account initiating this event  will be frozen, and the frozen account cannot initiate any events
+    - The account can only hold main equity, and can only move out all main equity in the account
 - The full name of the interface：`trEmigrateAsset`
 - Interface abbreviation：`tema`
 - Callable methods：`Http,Websocket,command line`